Skip to main content

 Copy and securely store the following:

-You won't be able to view the client secret again after leaving the page.
+You won't be able to view the client secret again once you leave the page.

 Request an Access Token